-(Updated, 11th February 2017, 16:15 EST) We heat and cool our home with Fujitsu `ductless minisplit` air source heat pumps.
+(Updated, 5th December 2020) We heat and cool our home with Fujitsu `ductless minisplit` air source heat pumps.
 But this is New England, and it’s winter.
 A common question is how do they do under winter conditions?
-Well, … Continue reading
+Well, today we … Continue reading

 As previously posted here, people along coasts and their governments, are failing to learn the lessons of both climate-induced sea level rise, and storms like Extratropical Sandy.
 Now, it’s startlingly clear how ignorant people are of these necessary lessons.
 The … Continue reading

 Originally posted on Climate Denial Crock of the Week:

 Hermine still developing.
 Predictions are for it to hold in place off the East Coast for several days, due to a blocking pattern known as a “Rex Block”.
 This and many…

 If current luck holds, North Carolina may well escape the 2013 hurricane season without the widespread damage that has so frequently plagued the fragile coastal region in recent years.
 Unfortunately, this brief respite is almost certainly only that — a … Continue reading

 (See the major update at the bottom of this post as well.)
 (On “Less Science and More Social Science” at And Then There’s Physics) And Then There’s Physics is one of my favorite blogs discussing climate disruption and related policy … Continue reading

 Yeah, how about warming up the seas a bit more by building pipelines, buying into more explosive methane (*), and encouraging fracked gas people to export?
 What could it hurt?
 There are many alternatives, most sketched here on this blog. … Continue reading